 Have a look at our page featuring the adorable Spencer and follow his progress in training with Karen.

-Equine therapy ( ie work with horses or ponies) does not usually involve riding them.
+Equine therapy ( ie work with horses or ponies) - or EAL- does not usually involve riding them.
 Instead, our centuries-long history of fellowship and trust with horses can be used to help with many issues including learning difficulties, acquired brain injury, social anxiety, autism spectrum disorder, shyness, and low confidence.

 Horses are very patient and with the guidance of a trained adult facilitator people report that they can develop a rewarding bond with a horse which helps them to discover how to tune into others, and how to get to know themselves and their fears without scrutiny from other people.